Shiritai/v2x-research/PDES/README.md

     2. **Optimistic**: Algorithms that "detect and recover from" these errors.
 * **Academic Impact**: This "avoid errors vs. fix errors" dichotomy established the research landscape for PDES for decades to come and remains the fundamental classification in all PDES textbooks and research today.

-## Part 2: Conservative Algorithms: Two Foundational Paths
+## 2 Conservative Algorithms: Two Foundational Paths

 The philosophy of conservative PDES algorithms is to "ensure correctness before proceeding," which means they must be 100% certain that an event's causal relationship is correct before executing it.
-This introduces the challenge of "deadlock."
+This introduces the challenge of "deadlock".
 If a Logical Process (LP) is waiting for messages from multiple input channels, and one of those channels has no messages temporarily, the LP will wait indefinitely, eventually causing the entire system to halt.

 Chandy and Misra, through two key papers, provided two diametrically opposed solutions to this problem:

-### 1. Path A: Deadlock Avoidance - 1979 Paper
+### 2.1 Deadlock Avoidance - 1979 Paper

 * **Paper**: [Chandy, K. M., & Misra, J. (1979).
 Distributed simulation: A case study in design and verification of distributed programs. *IEEE Transactions on Software Engineering*, SE-5(5), 440-452.](https://ieeexplore.ieee.org/document/1702653/)